LeenaJannatipour/cse15l-lab-reports/lab-report-3.md

 ```
 3. grep -i
   - will be case insensitive in the search (upper and lower case letters)
+  - This is helpful when you want to search for a string without knowing the format of the string exactly
+  - The first code block will search for "hello" without sensitivity in chapter-1.txt file
+  - The second code block will search for "Analyze" without sensitivity in chapter-6.txt file
 ```
   [cs15lsp23kd@ieng6-201]:stringsearch-data:135$ grep -i "hello" technical/911report/chapter-1.txt
     At 10:39, the Vice President updated the Secretary on the air threat conference: Vice President: There's been at least three instances here where we've had reports of aircraft approaching Washington-a couple were confirmed hijack.
 And, pursuant to the President's instructions I gave authorization for them to be taken out.
 Hello?